About Diabetes

 Preventing Gum Disease

-Generally speaking, dental care should occur every six months.
-During your visit, discuss your diabetes and how it affects your oral health, including the warning signs of gum disease.
+Visit your dentist every six months or more often, if needed.
+During your visit, discuss your diabetes and how it affects your oral health, and the warning signs of gum disease.

 Preventative Dental Visits Save Money

-Often, people skip preventative care from their dentist or doctor in favor of saving money in the short term—but it may cost you in the long term.
+People may skip preventative care visits to their dentist or doctor to try to save money—but it may cost them in the long term.

-When you visit your dental home twice a year, they’ll check for the warning signs of gum disease, or if gum disease is underway, start treatment immediately.
+When you visit your dentist twice a year, they’ll check for the warning signs of gum disease or if you have it, then start treatment right away.
 The earlier you catch it, the better.
-Costs for early intervention, like a deep cleaning, are significantly cheaper than in-depth treatments, like a gum or bone graft—so don’t wait!
+Costs for early treatment, like a deep cleaning, are much cheaper than in-depth treatments, like a gum or bone graft—so don’t wait!

 Conclusions